Updated: Feb 17

 Decorations can easily be earth-friendly - reusable, consumable or biodegradable is the key.

 Florals are obviously what we love, but plants are making a big comeback, and hire products are a brilliant way to get a certain look without buying the products outright and having to find homes for them afterwards.
-The Pretty Prop Shop and Miss Hemingway are two of the best.
+The Pretty Prop Shop is one of the best.

 At One Poppy, we pride ourselves in being a sustainable florist - we do not use single-use materials such as toxic floral foam, wire or plastic tape in our designs.
 We utilise harakeke, natural fibres and age-old techniques that were in place before the invention of modern day floral materials.
 We only use locally grown blooms and foliage, saving carbon miles and ensuring we are supporting NZ growers in buying their seasonal products.
 We encourage repurposing your flowers during the day (why not bring that arch arrangement inside for the evening festivities?) and also after the day - gifting to friends, family or donating to a local community institution - before they are finally composted.
 If you are wanting to keep your florals, let us know and we will be sure to advise on the best blooms for preserving.